-The EC published in April 2021 the first legislative proposal of its kind worldwide regulating the use of Al. With this initiative, the EC is trying to directly address AI implementation by publishing a Coordinated Plan on AI released alongside the proposed regulation.
+The EC published in April 2021 the first legislative proposal of its kind worldwide regulating the use of AI.
+With this initiative, the EC is trying to directly address AI implementation by publishing a Coordinated Plan on AI released alongside the proposed regulation.
 The plan contains initiatives intended to help the EU become a leader in AI technology and a driver for its adoption.
 The main purpose of the EU regulation is to force new requirements on "high-risk" AI systems.
-The legislation requires developers to deploy an AI quality management system that meets requirements relating to highquality data sets, transparency, recordkeeping, human oversight, correctness, robustness, and security.

-Additionally to the regulation requirements, the Coordinated Plan has several initiatives promote AI development to and implementation and to support its R&D, with data sharing spaces, testing and experimentation facilities, investment in AI research and excellence centers, funding for education, digital innovation centers, and specific programmatic investments in AI for climate change, robotics, health, the public sector, law enforcement, and agriculture.
+The legislation requires developers to deploy an AI quality management system that meets requirements relating to high- 72 Mei X., Lee H. C., Yang Y., Artificial intelligence-enabled rapid diagnosis of patients with COVID-19, Nature Medicine (2020) quality data sets, transparency, recordkeeping, human oversight, correctness, robustness, and security.
+Additionally to the regulation requirements, the Coordinated Plan has several initiatives ΑI development to promote implementation and to support its R&D, with sharing spaces, testing experimentation facilities, investment in Al research and excellence centers, funding for education, digital innovation centers, and specific programmatic investments in AI for climate change, robotics, health, the public sector, law enforcement, and agriculture.
 One of the first attempts to regulate AI to ensure safety and fundamental rights protection was made by the European Union in the first semester of 2021; the EU proposed an AI regulation to harmonize rules regarding this technology.
 The EU proposed AI regulation objectives addressing the following elements:

-✓ Ensure that AI systems used in the EU are safe and respect existing legislation on fundamental rights and EU values.

-- Facilitating investment and innovation in AI and ensuring legal certainty. - ✓ Improving governance and compliance with fundamental rights legislation and applicable security requirements. - Facilitating the development of a single market for legal, secure and trustworthy AI applications and avoiding market fragmentation.
+- Ensure that AI systems used in the EU are safe and respect existing legislation on fundamental rights and EU values. - Facilitating investment and innovation in AI and ensuring legal certainty. - Improving governance and compliance with fundamental rights legislation and applicable security requirements. - Facilitating the development of a single market for legal, secure and trustworthy AI applications and avoiding market fragmentation.